H S Ferns: Books

 In terms of his academic output, Ferns is perhaps best remembered today for the biography of Mackenzie King that he co-authored with Bernard Ostry, The Age of Mackenzie King: The Rise of the Leader (1955).
 Although the book was "viewed with shock" in Canada because of its somewhat critical view of King, it was received well elsewhere.
 Equally important, however, were Ferns's pioneering works on the history of Anglo-Argentine relations.
 In 1960, he published Britain and Argentina in the Nineteenth Century, which "established his eminence as a scholar in Latin American affairs".
 Later publications include Argentina (1969), La crisis de Baring, 1890-1893 (1969), and The Argentine Republic, 1516-1971 (1973).

 Political views

-By the 1960s, Ferns had renounced his earlier communist ideals and instead had come to embrace free-market economics – a journey from Marxism to proto-Thatcherism that led Eric Hobsbawm, who knew him as a fellow communist at Cambridge, to later describe him as "extremely conservative".
-His main ideological preoccupation at that time concerned the idea of the "independent (i.e., non-state) university", and in 1967 he authored a polemical work, Towards an Independent University, that was published as a pamphlet by the Institute of Economic Affairs.
+By the 1960s, Ferns had renounced his earlier communist ideals and come to embrace free-market economics – a journey from Marxism to proto-Thatcherism that led Eric Hobsbawm, who knew him as a fellow communist at Cambridge, to describe him as "extremely conservative".
+His main ideological preoccupation at that time concerned the idea of the "independent [i.e., non-state] university", and in 1967 he authored a polemical work, Towards an Independent University, that was published as a pamphlet by the Institute of Economic Affairs.
 His efforts in this area were eventually rewarded with the establishment in 1976 of the University of Buckingham, Britain's first modern-day private higher education institution.
 Ferns recorded his ongoing political evolution in his memoir, Reading from Left to Right: One Man's Political History (1983).